AgarwalKritik/garlic-gui/STRUCTURE.md

 ## License

-This project is licensed under the same terms as the [Garlic Decompiler](https://github.com/neocanable/garlic/blob/cc5c8d073dc8a22bbb631491df092a846095853d/LICENSE).
+This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments